Lean In: Reviews and criticism

 Lean In has been reviewed by various commentators.
-In July 2013, art and criticism journal The Baffler published an article on the book and its associated organization LeanIn.org.
-In the article, Susan Faludi argues that Sandberg's message of women's workplace empowerment is actually a corporate-backed campaign; Sandberg encourages women to market themselves as "consumer object[s]" for professional advancement while discouraging solidarity and downplaying effects of systemic gender bias in the workplace.
-The article further questions the selection criteria used by LeanIn.org for its corporate "Platform Partners", many of whom are burdened by "recent or pending EEOC grievances and state and federal court actions involving sex discrimination, sexual harassment, pregnancy discrimination, unfair promotion policies, wrongful terminations, and gender-based retaliations against female employees."
+In a July 2013 article for The Baffler, Susan Faludi argues that Sandberg's message of women's workplace empowerment is actually a corporate-backed campaign; Sandberg encourages women to market themselves as "consumer object[s]" for professional advancement while discouraging solidarity and downplaying effects of systemic gender bias in the workplace.
+Faludi further questions the selection criteria used by LeanIn.org for its corporate "Platform Partners", many of whom are burdened by "recent or pending EEOC grievances and state and federal court actions involving sex discrimination, sexual harassment, pregnancy discrimination, unfair promotion policies, wrongful terminations, and gender-based retaliations against female employees."

-Zoe Williams in theThe Guardian referred to Lean In as "an infantilising, reactionary guide for ambitious women."
+Zoe Williams in The Guardian referred to Lean In as "an infantilising, reactionary guide for ambitious women."
 She emphasizes Sandberg's contradictory approach in both criticizing and upholding misogynistic workplace practices.

-During her Becoming book tour in 2018, Michelle Obama mentioned Lean In: “I tell women that whole ‘so you can have it all.’
+During her Becoming book tour in 2018, Michelle Obama mentioned Lean In: "I tell women that whole 'so you can have it all.'
 Nope, not at the same time.
-That’s a lie.
-And it’s not always enough to lean in, because that shit doesn’t work all the time.”
+That's a lie.
+And it's not always enough to lean in, because that shit doesn't work all the time."